karlhigley/lexrank-summarizer/README.md

 Build a JAR file from the source with `sbt assembly`.
 Submit a job to Spark with:

 ```
-spark-submit --class io.github.karlhigley.Summarizer <path to jar file>
+spark-submit --class io.github.karlhigley.Summarizer <path to jar file> [options]

+Options:
+-i PATH, --input PATH          Relative path of input files (default: "./input")
+-o PATH, --output PATH         Relative path of output files (default: "./output")
+-s PATH, --stopwords PATH      Relative path of stopwords file (default: "./stopwords")
 ```

-### Input/Output Format
+### File Formats

 The summarizer expects tab-separated text files with each document on a single line.
 Each line should contain a document identifier in the first column and the document text in the second column.

 Outputs are formatted similarly, but with the text of a single sentence in the second column.

-### Stopwords

 Stopwords are provided as a text file with one word per line.

-### Paths
-Input dir:      ./input
-Output dir:     ./output
-Stopwords file: ./stopwords